bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 Now let's have a look at the output files!

-In the `fondue-output` directory we find three files:
+In the `fondue-output` directory we can find three files:
 * *metadata.qza* of semantic type `SRAMetadata`
 * *paired_reads.qza* of semantic type `SampleData[PairedEndSequencesWithQuality]`
 * *single_reads.qza* of semantic type `SampleData[SequencesWithQuality]`

-It is important to know that q2-fondue always generates two files, for paired end and single end reads, however of course only one of them contains the sequencing data we want.
+It is important to know that q2-fondue always generates two files, one for paired end and one for single end reads, however only one of them contains the sequencing data we want.
 How can we now find out which raw sequence file we should be using?
+These are your options:

 ⇨ read the methods section of the original publication to see whether they used paired or single end sequencing.